noiseprotocol/noise_spec/noise.md

    a different set of cryptographic operations then bad interactions could occur.

- * **Pre-shared symmetric keys**:  Pre-shared symmetric keys should be secret values with 256 bits of entropy (or more).
+ * **Pre-shared symmetric keys**:  Pre-shared symmetric keys must be secret values with 256 bits of entropy.

  * **Channel binding**:  Depending on the DH functions, it might be possible for a malicious party to engage in multiple sessions that derive the same